storj/storj/docs/design/storage-node-automatic-updater.md

 1. figure out whether something needs to be updated with gradual rollout,
 2. safely download the binaries,
 3. safely update the binaries,
-4. safely restart the binaries and
+4. safely restart the binaries

 ## Design